Guardians of the Galaxy (film): Accolades

-Sequels
+Sequels and special

 Guardians of the Galaxy Vol. 2

 Guardians of the Galaxy Vol. 2 was released on May 5, 2017, again written and directed by James Gunn.
 Pratt, Saldaña, Bautista, Diesel, Cooper, Rooker, Gillan, and Sean Gunn all reprise their roles in the film, and are joined by Pom Klementieff as Mantis, Elizabeth Debicki as Ayesha, Chris Sullivan as Taserface, and Kurt Russell as Quill's father Ego.